UNCG-DAISY/Instagrain/hardware/V2/README.md

 ---

  ### Step 1 --- Soldering
-First solder the GPIO header to the Adafruit Ultimate GPS Hat
+First solder the GPIO header to the Adafruit ultimate GPS hat
 ![IMG_6962](https://user-images.githubusercontent.com/72474059/165761674-ca67fa3f-2d08-4f01-a083-9d312f5fe1ef.JPG)

 Next cut three, 8in male to female jumper cables in half, red for 5v, black for ground, and purple for data